Laura Hilly Couch 2022

 Discrimination and Employment

-• Australian Municipal, Administrative, Clerical and Services Union (ASU) v Commissioner of Taxation [2022] FCA 1225 (led by Paul O’Grady KC with Madeleine Salinger) – alleged breaches of the enterprise agreement, adverse action and misrepresentations in the context of Tax Office’s COVID-19 work from home policy.
+• Australian Municipal, Administrative, Clerical and Services Union (ASU) v Commissioner of Taxation [2022] FCA 1225 (led by P O’Grady KC with Madeleine Salinger) – alleged breaches of the enterprise agreement, adverse action and misrepresentations in the context of Tax Office’s COVID-19 work from home policy.

 • Brunec v Department of Justice and Community Safety[2022] FWCFB 137 (appeal - unled), [2022] FWC 1262 (first instance - unled) – unfair dismissal – unable to perform inherent requirements of position due to vaccination status.